 During the "Attack 1 Enemy" segment of your hero's activation (see page 11), your hero may make 1 melee or ranged attack against a monster that is within her range and line of sight.
-When playing with PvP Rules (see page 22), your hero may instead choose to attack 1 enemy hero who is within your hero's range and line of sight.
+When playing with PvP Rules, your hero may instead choose to attack 1 enemy hero who is within her range and line of sight.
 If your hero did not spend any Speed points during the movement segment of her activation, she may initiate two attacks, each one directed against a different enemy.